The fresh, funny and life-affirming debut novel

 By Lex Coulton

-A witty and moving novel about finding things where you least expect them
+A witty, charming and moving novel about finding things where you least expect them

-School-teacher Frances Pilgrim's father vanished when she was five, and since then other things have been going missing too: car-keys, promotions, an endless roster of unsuitable boyfriends...
-And now here she is, thirty-bloody-nine and still losing things.
+Frances Pilgrim's father went missing when she was five, and ever since all sorts of things have been going astray: car keys, promotions, a series of underwhelming and unsuitable boyfriends . . .
+Now here she is, thirty-bloody-nine, teaching Shakespeare to rowdy sixth formers and still losing things.

-But now she has a much more pressing problem.
-Her mother Mary, whose odd behaviour Frances has long put down to eccentricity, is slowly yielding to Alzheimer's, leaving Frances with some disturbing questions about her father's disappearance, and the family history she's always believed in.
+But she has a much more pressing problem.
+Her mother, whose odd behaviour Frances has long put down to eccentricity, is slowly yielding to Alzheimer's, leaving Frances with some disturbing questions about her father's disappearance, and the family history she's always believed in.
+Frances could really do with someone to talk to.
+Ideally Jackson: fellow teacher, dedicated hedonist, erstwhile best friend.
+Only they haven't spoken since that night last summer when things got complicated . . .

-As the new school year begins, and Mary's behaviour becomes more and more erratic, Frances realises that she might just have a chance to find something for once.
+As the new school year begins, and her mother's behaviour becomes more and more erratic, Frances realises that she might just have a chance to find something for once.
 But will it be what she's looking for?

-Lex Coulton studied English, and later Creative Writing, at Oxford.
+Lex Coulton studied English and later creative writing at Oxford.
 She spent fourteen years teaching English in secondary schools before taking a sabbatical year in Paris, to focus on her writing.
-She has recently been awarded the Literature Works First Page Prize (2015) and the Thresholds International Feature Writing Prize (2016), and her short fiction is due to appear this year in the Bath Flash Fiction Anthology, the literary magazine Shooter and the London Journal of Fiction.
 Lex grew up in Herefordshire, and has recently returned to live there with her husband, John, and their dogs Bazil and Sadie.

 - Other details